domreddy95/myPIC/README.md

 # myPIC
-all th e pic codes ive developed during my master's
+all the pic codes ive developed during my master's